Style Guide of Falco Rules

 The best practice and requirement for upstream rules are to only define positive

-evt.type!=open, for example, would imply each of the supported syscalls, resulting in a significant performance penalty.
+evt.type!=open, for example, would monitor each of the Supported Syscalls, resulting in a significant performance penalty.
 For more information, read the Adaptive Syscalls Selection in Falco blog post.

-evt.typefilter, place your mainly positive filters to efficiently eliminate the most events step by step.
+evt.typefilter, place your positive expression filters to efficiently eliminate the most events step by step.
 An exception to this rule is the

 containermacro, which can quickly eliminate many events.
 Therefore, the guiding principle of "divide and conquer" commonly used in database query recommendations, also applies to Falco's filter statements.